Franmaimes-dev/Franmaimes-dev/README.md

 🎯 **What I’m looking for:**

-A junior software developer role where I can grow, take on new challenges, and contribute to innovative projects within a collaborative team.
+A junior software developer internship where I can grow, take on new challenges, and contribute to innovative projects within a collaborative team.

 🌐 Languages: